WORSHIP HELPERS

 The food pantry at the Roberts Congregational UCC church (at 1001 Birch Dr. in Roberts) has normal open hours from 9:00 am-11:30 am on Tuesdays and Thursdays.
 In an emergency situation there might be some access other days when the church is open (M-F, 8:30 am-12:30 pm).
 Ring the doorbell for Kim to let you in.

-Also, mark on your calendars that the Fresh Express Mobile Food Pantry Truck from Hudson will be in our parking lot on Saturday, May 10th, from 12:30—1:00 pm.
+Also, mark on your calendars that the Fresh Express Mobile Food Pantry Truck from Hudson will be in our parking lot on Saturday, June 14th, from 12:30—1:00 pm.
 It is here on the second Saturday of every month.
 Please pass the word.

 If you are interested in donating food to any food shelf, please make sure it isn’t past its expiration date!
 We want to ensure the health and safety of all.

-BALDWIN FOOD PANTRY INFORMATION
+SUMMER FOOD PANTRY INFORMATION

 WORSHIP ASSISTANTS